fbpx

 HOW DO YOU HANDLE INCLEMENT WEATHER?

-Safety is our number one priority at all times, and we are extremely mindful of the weather.
 If we see or hear a thunderstorm approaching, outdoor camp programs are immediately brought inside as we take extreme precaution to ensure that all outdoor camp programs are safe.

 WHAT PRECAUTIONS DO YOU TAKE TO HANDLE THE SUMMER HEAT?